giacomo-ciro/240316_bio-llms/bioformer/journal.md

 Some notes, thoughts and ideas stemming from my research activity at the Buffa Lab at Bocconi University.
 # TODO
 - custom mask for pad tokens
+- add layernorm in bioformer
-- make c_hidden = c_in / nhead in RowAttentionWithPairBias, as of now is manually set
+- RowAttentionWithPairBias, as of now is manually set

 ## MISC
 - as of now, the data is being masked and split into train and valid at each epoch!!
 I am testing using what I could have been training on the previous epoch!!!!!